dev-bootcamp-2019/final-project-ethyla/README.md

 - The state updates correctly
 - The state is readable

+## Emergency Stop

+While there is no circuit breaker it is still possible to stop the DApp in two ways.
+- While still in control  (being owner) of VyperStorage it is possible to disallow the current GasGame from modifying the scoreboard via the removeCaller function.
+- While still in control (being owner) of GasGame it is possible to change the allowed value for example to 1 via the setTxValue function.
+This will disallow any calls to the contracts play function that have a different total value than 1 (a transactions is at least 21000 gas, with a gasprice of 1 the total value will still be at least 21000).
+It is also theoretically possible (especially for miners) to have a gasprice of 0, so the better way would be to set the allowed value to MAX_INT for uint256 which is bigger than all ether combined, making an attack impossible

 ## Stretch Requirements

+### Vyper

 One of the contracts is written in vyper.
 (VyperStorage.vy)

+### Upgradeable contract

+The storage is separated from the game logic, this makes it possible to make changes to the game, deploying a new contract, but keeping the old highscore.
+Of course proper balancing is important, but all players can keep (without the need to do anything) playing the game with their score.
+Additionally the storage contract restricts the contracts that are allowed to call it while also allowing multiple contracts to change its state.
+This makes it possible to keep old versions of the game active, so that players can play which ever version they like best, while still competing on a single leaderboard.
+The disallowing of calls makes it possible to keep the storage even if one game version has breaking bugs.